 Management is responsible for assessing, identifying, and managing risks from cybersecurity threats.
 Our cybersecurity risk management efforts are led by our Information Technology Director, who oversees our cybersecurity activities and is informed about and monitors the prevention, detection, mitigation and remediation of cybersecurity incidents as part of our ISMS.
 The Information Technology Director is part of the Company's Security Committee and reports to the Security Committee with respect to emerging cybersecurity incidents deemed to have a moderate or higher business impact, even if immaterial to us.
-Our Security Committee, comprised of the Information Technology Director, the Chief Financial Officer, the Chief Legal Counsel and the Vice President of Human Resources is ultimately responsible for the implementation of our cybersecurity risks, incident trends, and the effectiveness of cybersecurity measures as necessitated by emerging cybersecurity risks.
+Our Security Committee, comprised of the Information Technology Director, the Chief Financial Officer, the Chief Legal Counsel and the Vice President of Human Resources is ultimately responsible for the implementation of our cybersecurity risk management processes.
+To facilitate effective oversight, our Security Committee holds discussions on cybersecurity risks, incident trends, and the effectiveness of cybersecurity measures as necessitated by emerging cybersecurity risks.
 The Security Committee has experience managing enterprises relying on technology and business systems with cybersecurity risks and consults with trusted advisors where appropriate.